The Interesting Engineering Behind Submarines

 The Challenger Deep speaks for one of the most difficult challenges engineers face - pressure and life support.

 High pressures threaten to crumble the hull of any vessel.
 For every 10 meters of water descended the pressure goes up by an entire atmosphere.
 That is the same amount of pressure experienced on the surface of an object from the entire weight of the atmosphere from sea level, all the way up until the reaches of space.
-At the bottom of the Challenger Deep, the pressure exceeds 1000 atmospheres (over 1500 PSI).
+At the bottom of the Challenger Deep, the pressure exceeds 1000 atmospheres (almost 15000 PSI).

 Only small spherical vessels can withstand the intense pressures at the bottom of the ocean.
 Manned submarines tend not to sink farther than one kilometer below the surface of the water.
 Modern submarines can operate independently and support a crew for weeks on end.
 The most advanced nuclear submarines can operate independently and supply the crew with life-support systems for months on end.